music festivals and mineral springs in Romania – URBAN, SEASIDE, MOUNTAINS, DANUBE DELTA, RURAL AND SPA & WELLNESS

 Top Travel Destination Romania – music festivals, mineral springs and mud

 Lately, Romania is increasingly being included in the travel list of those eager to discover new destinations.

-Regardless of travel preferences, it ranks among the top travel options of those who have already exhausted traditional European destinations and now are focusing on Central and Eastern Europe.
-Given the visible progress in terms of tourism infrastructure, Romania has become an interesting option also for the niche public, such as persons with special needs.
+It ranks among the top travel options of those who have already exhausted traditional European destinations.
+More and more travelers are now focusing on Central and Eastern Europe.

 I. Book your flight to Romania early

 In addition to traditional airlines, most low-cost companies operating in Europe also fly to Romania, some of them even within the country.

 The capital city of Bucharest and other large cities are well connected to other capitals and great European cities at fairly cheap rates.